All Episodes

 The most vulnerable part of the human anatomy is one's neck.

-Yeah, all they needed to do to a guy in handcuffs is if I took two fingers of his, which you can get when he's in handcuffs, and I just slightly manipulate them slightly.
+All they needed to do to a guy in handcuffs is if I took two fingers of his, which you can get when he's in handcuffs, and I just slightly manipulate them, slightly, or if you take your, you put a palm of your hand in your face, just push, push with the other hand, push it down.

-Those things that will bring people to their knees.
+Those things, that will bring people to their knees.

 Absolutely.

-And they don't, but most cops are not trained to do that.
+But most cops are not trained to do that.

 That frustrates me.